Need help with your tracker or account? Get Support

 Dogs in a quiet home may sleep more, while dogs in active environments will sleep less.
 However, dogs can adapt their sleeping behavior to their surroundings so that they can be awake when there is something to do, and asleep the rest of the time.

 Some indoor dogs may sleep too much because they are bored.
 Help your dog develop healthy sleep patterns by providing plenty of stimulation during the day in the form of toys, companionship, walks, and playtime.

 How can I find out how much my dog sleeps?

-Using a GPS and activity tracker for dogs ($49) you can find out exactly how much your dog sleeps per day, how much physical activity they’re getting, etc. to keep your dog in tip-top shape.
-Not to mention, you’ll be able to locate your dog anytime, from your smartphone.
+Using a GPS tracker and wellness monitor for dogs you can find out how much your dog sleeps per day and learn more about the quality of their sleep.
+You can track their physical activity to keep your dog in tip-top shape.
+Not to mention, you’ll be able to locate your dog anywhere, anytime.

 Why do dogs sleep so much?